MoneySavingExpert.com homepage

 Nationwide currently pays newbies switching to its FlexDirect account a FREE £175, plus 5% interest on up to £1,500 held in the account and up to £5 a month cashback on debit card spending for a year.
 Other banks also pay up to £175 to switch, but Nationwide's strong combination of perks makes it a good all-rounder.

-Plus, if Nationwide keeps the same eligibility criteria as previously, it's far easier to get the Fairer Share payment by switching than it is being an existing customer, as fewer rules apply.
+Even if you don't qualify for the £175, provided Nationwide keeps the same eligibility criteria as previously, it's far easier to get the Fairer Share payment by switching.
 Here's what we expect you need to do:

-Firstly, switch to Nationwide FlexDirect by 31 March 2025.
+1. Firstly, complete your switch to Nationwide FlexDirect by 31 March 2025.
 You must use the official Current Account Switch Service by requesting the switch through Nationwide (you'll see the option to do this when applying).
+Switches normally take seven working days, so you should still have enough time if you're quick.
 For more info, see our bank switching need-to-knows.

 For alternative bank switches, including £175 and 7% regular savings with First Direct, see our Best bank accounts guide.